MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 ### Support for Surface Hub 2 Smart Camera

-Designed for hybrid teams, Surface Hub 2 Smart Camera is optimized for remote participants enabling them to see people interact with content on the Surface Hub while also viewing everyone else in the room.
+The AI-powered Surface Hub 2 Smart Camera is optimized for hybrid teams allowing remote participants to see people interact with content on the Surface Hub while also viewing everyone else in the room.
 To learn more, see [Install and manage Surface Hub 2 Smart Camera](surface-hub-2-smart-camera.md).

 ### GCC High support